Zachary Laoutides: Early life

-Laoutides holds three nationalities, namely American, Mexican, and Israeli.

 Career

 Laoutides's first role was in Adiós Vaya con Dios, released worldwide by Indican Pictures on January 19, 2016.
 Laoutides starred in the film and wrote the screenplay while living in an urban Latino neighborhood, about a half white and half Mexican gang member trying to leave the barrio.
 Adiós Vaya con Dios was the first movie to use real gangs and streets artists.
 Laoutides was nominated as Best Actor and Best Screenplay writer at the Bel Air Film Festival where Adiós Vaya con Dios earned an Official Selection and Runner-up for Best Audience Feature Film.

 He was also the finalist out of Chicago for Simon Fuller's XIX Entertainment nationwide talent search for new actors.

 Laoutides was a musician on the Adiós Vaya con Dios soundtrack, composing and producing several songs.
 The movie was first to integrate a British and Mexican rock soundtrack over a Latino urbanized film.

 In 2014 Laoutides co-founded Ave Fenix Pictures with Mónica Esmeralda León.
 Ave Fenix Pictures is the first Latino film studio in Chicago.